arkseek/arktos/README.md

 # Arktos, the all in one bot.
 Arktos is a open source bot for everyone to use!
-Developed by arkseek.
+Developed by hamzascript and all of its contributors.
 # Packages
 - CommandKit which has a Event handler and a Command handler (+ more!) built into it which makes the code easier to read and understand (https://commandkit.js.org)
 - Discord.js v14